garcia-nacho/FHI_SC2_Pipeline_Illumina/README.md

 *Note that older versions of docker might require the flag --privileged and that multiuser systems might require the flag -u 1000 in order to run*

-The script expects the following folder structure:
+The script expects the following folder structure where the *fastq.gz* files are placed inside independent folders for each Sample

 <pre>
 ./ExpXX
   |-ExperimentXX.xlsx